singe/yellow/README.md

 ```
 Then run a target binary, check that it behaves as expected, and you get a canary alert.

-Once you're happy everything is working, you can add it across the system with (this won't work on musl based systems like alpine):
+Once you're happy everything is working, you can add it across the system with (this won't work on musl based systems like alpine, where the LD_PRELOAD method is used instead):
 ```
 cp libyellow.so /usr/lib
 echo /usr/lib/libyellow.so >> /etc/ld.so.preload
 ```

+See `Dockerfile.libyellow` or `Dockerfile.libyellow.debian` for Alpine and Debian versions.

+### ldsoyellow

+ldsoyellow is intended to trigger on specific binaries where the binary is modified to use it instead of the default linker.
+You could replace the default linker with it for a system wide effect, but that would likely be too noisy.

+The `Dockerfile.ldsoyellow` example includes doing this for `/bin/cat`.
+First the arm'ed linker is copied next to the legitemate linker:

+`cp <arm'd linker> /lib64/ld-linux-x86-64.so.3`

+Then the binary is modified to use it instead of the legitemate one:

+`sed -i "s/\/lib64\/ld-linux-x86-64.so.2/\/lib64\/ld-linux-x86-64.so.3/" /bin/cat`

+See `Dockerfile.ldsoyellow`.

 ## Docker in Docker Example

 If you wanted to run Docker in Docker for, say, a build environment where you had limited control of the build directives, and be alerted if someone broke out, you could do something like the example in `Dockerfile.dind-rootless`.
+This example uses `yellow` but could use any or all the other variants.

 It boobytraps binaries in the host which shouldn't be accessible from a container.

-## Other Docker examples

-There are several Dockerfiles showing how yellow or libyellow could be built and used.